PLASTIC FAQ

 -

 More than 1,200 marine species, including fish, turtles, dolphins, sharks, and whales, are impacted by plastic through ingestion or entanglement—both of which can sicken or even kill them.
 Filter feeders, like whales, ingest plastic floating at sea, while turtles often mistake floating bags for jellyfish.
 Plastic pollution doesn’t just impact marine species; we found 2,000 plastic bags inside the stomach of a camel in Dubai, far from the ocean.
 It’s been documented inside Asian elephants, black bears in Colorado, and migratory seabirds.
+Plastics pose additional threats to wildlife once they break down into microplastics, which can accumulate in food webs, translocate between cells and tissues of organisms, and affect marine and terrestrial biodiversity.

 -